 - There are three broad categories for data Nominal, Ordinal, and Ratio.

-- Scatter plots have points that show the relationship between two sets of data, let us consider one example the ice-cream seller keeps track of how much ice cream they sell and how much is noon temperature for that day(table 1).
+- Scatter plots have points that show the relationship between two sets of data; let us consider one example the ice-cream seller keeps track of how much ice cream they sell and how much is noon temperature for that day(table 1).

-In this example, Illustration are as follows;
+In this example, Illustration is as follows;

 1. Horizontal Bars